POSTS TAGGED: Moto G

-Posted January 14, 2014 By: Will Verduzco
+Posted January 14, 2014 at 06:00 am by Will Verduzco

 Google-owned Motorola keeps courting us by making all of the right moves, as they have been updating all of their current devices to KitKat left and right.
 We first saw the update make its way to the Verizon Moto X, even before the Google Play edition devices received their updates.
 And then a little under one month ago, Android 4.4.2 started rolling out to the Moto G.

-Posted December 25, 2013 By: Will Verduzco
+Posted December 25, 2013 at 01:30 pm by Will Verduzco

 Once again, all of us here at XDA would like to wish you a Happy Holiday Season!
 Undoubtedly, many of our happy readers are waking up to some extra Holiday cheer in the form of shiny new tech acquisitions.
 Luckily, XDA is here and has your back in helping you make the most of your new, Android-powered tech toy(s).

 You may remember that a little while ago, we shared with you our Best of 2013 Holiday Gift Guide.
 Now, we’re going to take some of these “Best” devices that you all voted for, and help you make the most of them.
 Obviously, we’re going to start with gaining root access and installing a custom recovery.
 But on some devices, this will even include installing an aftermarket ROM or even enab. . .
 READ ON »